 With a laid-back atmosphere, professional but unpretentious bartenders and an overall no-frills approach, the Chart Room has long been a locals' oasis in the middle of a touristy section of the Quarter.
 Having one of the city's best jukeboxes — featuring local favorites from James Booker to Honey Island Swamp Band — doesn't hurt.
 Open daily.
 Smoking allowed.
 No food.

-Jambalaya features rabbit and smoked pork sausage and the “supreme” version adds shrimp, tasso and crawfish tails.
+The menu includes sandwiches, pasta dishes, fried seafood and Creole favorites.
+Jambalaya features rabbit and smoked pork sausage, and the "supreme" version adds shrimp, tasso and crawfish tails.
 Smoked duck quesadillas are served with orange sauce, salsa and sour cream.
 No reservations.
 Lunch, dinner and late-night daily.
 Credit cards. $$

 This Marigny mainstay is a destination for everything from a $10 haircut-and-a-shot on Monday nights, Friday evening communion around steaming pots of jambalaya or boiled shrimp, and late-night hangouts.
 Look for microbrew tastings and house cocktails such as the Red Berry Blotter: spiced rum, fresh raspberries, basil, lemon and Champagne.
 Open daily.
 No food.